 “The root cause of all our problems is lack of human dignity.”

-I am passionate about bringing the Radical Manifesto to the world.
+I am passionate about bringing the Radical movement to the world.
 To me Radicals is about the need to get to the root of not just our work problems in society, but how we relate to ourselves and each other as human beings.

 While in Russia, speaking at one of the top 5 universities, a young man, made a comment during the Q&A session following my Radical Cultures presentation.